niharikabalachandra/Logistic-Regression-Miniproject/README.md

 # Logistic_Regression_miniproject
 Logistic Regression applied on a dataset of heights and weights of males and females.
 The model is used for binary classification (males or females) based on the feature variables of height and weight.

+I implement a hyperparameter selection (C- Inverse of regularization strength) using grid search through means of accuracy score on K-fold cross validation sets, and undertake regularization using the best hyperparameter detected.
+Regression ensures that we always train the model using the value of C that ensures the presence of highly correlated features in the training data does not throw off the coefficients of regression.
+This helps us get the maximum accuracy on new unseen test data.
+This process helps build a model that fits the training data well and generalizes to new test data at the same time.